Plants That Are Toxic to Cats [Complete List of Plants To Avoid!]

 One example of the most popular hemp-derived product is CBD, which is both legal and generally safe for cats.
 While we don't advise letting your cat chew on cannabis leaves, CBD can actually be very beneficial for your feline friend.
 Experts have found that hemp oil is harmless for cats.

+While CBD oil itself does not contain any toxic compounds to felines, it may become harmful if exposed to extreme heat.
 As a reminder, make sure to only give your cat CBD products that have been specially made for pets!
 Some products made for humans may not be suitable for felines but ask your vet first just to be sure.

 Can I Give My Cat CBD?

 Yes, you can give your cat CBD!
 In fact, CBD for pets can even be used to help a cat that has accidentally ingested poisonous plants (after visiting a veterinarian first!).
 CBD can ease stomach discomfort, promote a calm state, and alleviate a sick animal's nervous thoughts.
+It encourages these relaxed feelings throughout your pet's body by boosting its endocannabinoid system (ECS).

 What Happens if My Cat Eats a Toxic Plant?

-If a plant is poisonous, this doesn't automatically mean that it is fatal.
-Poisonous plants for felines may cause gastrointestinal irritation, and symptoms include vomiting, diarrhea, kidney failure, difficulty swallowing, liver failure, drooling, irregular heart palpitations, and in severe cases, death.
+Poisonous plants may cause gastrointestinal irritation, and symptoms include vomiting, diarrhea, kidney failure, difficulty swallowing, liver failure, drooling, irregular heart palpitations, and in severe cases, death.
+Vomiting and diarrhea are two of the most common signs of toxicity.
+If you notice these symptoms, check your plants for nibbled leaves.

+Take your cat to a veterinarian immediately if the problems persist, or contact pet poison helpline.
 The American Society for the Prevention of Cruelty to Animals (ASPCA) has substantial resources for emergency pet care.
 Whether you're certain or unsure if your cat has eaten a toxic houseplant, call the ASPCA Animal Poison Control Center at (888) 426-4435.

 What Parts of the Plant Are Toxic to Cats?

 The pollen, needles, seeds, flowers, and leaves are potentially toxic to cats.
 This means that if a plant is listed as toxic, you should keep it either out of reach or out of the home completely.
-Which part of the plant is dangerous can also depend on its species.
+Which part of the plant is dangerous can also depend on its species, whether or not they're in the same plant family.
 For example, all parts of the Sago Palm contain cycasin, which can cause liver failure in felines.

 On the other hand, castor bean seeds pose a greater threat to cats than the rest of the plant's parts.
 Still, we don't recommend putting one of these plants in a space that is easily accessible by your pet.
+You can remove the berries from English Ivy, but the leaves are still harmful.
+All parts of a lily are dangerous for felines, marking it on the top list of flowers toxic to cats.

 Signs Your Cat Has Consumed a Toxic Plant